NicholasJakich/Active-Directory-Installation-Project/README.md

 ![8A188B03-92C5-4F24-BA5F-98AA950E4700_4_5005_c](https://github.com/user-attachments/assets/bcab40a2-ce8e-4608-9760-8685aa9fbab5)

-2. Create two Virutal machines.
+2. Create two Virtual machines.
 This includes one for a client machine and a Domain Controller Machine.
 In this project the VMs are known as Client 1 and DC 1.

 ![8455CADF-A5BE-4242-AE11-F09ADBE5BBF6](https://github.com/user-attachments/assets/c4180ede-bab0-49fc-b1fd-e45db40eb74b)